top of page

-Rembrandtplein was our neighborhood for this trip.
-It was named after the famous painter Rembrandt van Rijn, who owned a house nearby in the 15th century.
-We were told that the Rembrantplein Square is the focal point of nightlight in Amsterdam, courtesy of the many cafes, bars, restaurants, and nightclubs around it.
+We were told that the Rembrantplein Square is the focal point of nightlight there, courtesy of the many cafes, bars, restaurants, and nightclubs around it.
 It is the ultimate party place...a far cry from what it used to be in the Middle Ages - a humble dairy market for farmers.

-At the centre of the square is a monument dedicated to Rembrandt .
+At the centre of the square is a monument dedicated to Rembrandt.
 It’s ironic how his cast iron statue looks down so pensively at the bunch of revelers around the square, as if wondering why everyone was acting so carefree and happy.

 Below the pedestal where he is perched, there used to be a 3D representation of his famous painting, "Nachtwacht (The Night Watch)," a group portrait of a company of civic guardsmen whose primary purpose was to serve as defenders of their city.
-In this painting, the figures are depicted in action, with the characters coming alive as they go about their tasks, instead of them standing so stiff and dignified, as how they are normally represented in other paintings.
+In the painting, the figures are depicted in action, with the characters coming alive as they go about their tasks, instead of them standing so stiff and dignified, as how they are normally represented in other paintings.
 The tableau looks more like a frozen frame from a video of a dynamic scene, rather than a posed portrait.
 The sculpture inspired by the painting was a major tourist attraction, for visitors were allowed to take pictures among the 22 statues.
 However, at the time of our visit, they had been removed due to frequent vandalism.
 I was disappointed for not seeing this.

-As nighttime approached, the already busy district turned into a crazy zoo.
-Things swiftly got a lot noisier and a festive atmosphere naturally unfolded as the restaurant diners watching an important FIFA match turned to beer-drinking and cheerleading after dessert.
 The party became a lot wilder when the Dutch soccer team won the match.
 Apparently, that season, they were strong contenders for the World Cup (sorry, I am not a soccer fan so I did not get all the details) and the Dutch people were in full support.
 The whole town seemed to have conglomerated in the square and they were painting the town orange…yes, orange…not red.

 People were wearing orange shirts, orange hats, orange shorts, orange socks, orange headbands, and orange anything that you could don in any part of the body, including face paint.
 There were orange balloons, orange banners, orange pompoms, and even orange mascots dancing around.
 Why orange?
 Isn’t the Dutch flag red, white, and blue?
 Where did the orange come from?